Airplane debris arrives in France for Malaysia crash investigation

 Investigators believe someone deliberately switched off MH370's transponder before diverting it thousands of miles off course.
 Most of the passengers were Chinese.

-The debris will be analyzed at a lab staffed by 600 experts that is operated by the French defense ministry near Toulouse.
-The luggage fragment will be sent to a police unit outside Paris that specializes in DNA tests.
+The debris will be analysed at a lab staffed by 600 experts that is operated by the French defence ministry near Toulouse.
+The luggage fragment will be sent to a police unit outside Paris that specialises in DNA tests.

 If the serial number on the flaperon confirms that it is from Flight 370, then the laboratory can use sophisticated tools to try to glean more information about the causes of the crash, such as whether its shape corresponds more to a mid-air explosion or a crash into the ocean.

-The defense ministry also contributed to the investigation of Air France flight 447 from Rio de Janeiro to Paris that crashed into the southern Atlantic Ocean in June 2009, killing 228 people.
+The defence ministry also contributed to the investigation of Air France flight 447 from Rio de Janeiro to Paris that crashed into the southern Atlantic Ocean in June 2009, killing 228 people.

 (Additional reporting by Julie Rimbert in Toulouse and Joe Brock in Saint-Denis, Reunion; Writing by Leila Abboud and Jeremy Laurence; Editing by Tom Heneghan)